amineHY/App-Molecule-Prediction/README.md

 ## Install the packaged App

-Install the `servier` package by entering in the terminal (from the root of the project)
+Install the `predmol` package by entering in the terminal (from the root of the project)

 ```
 pip install -e .